Table of contents

 Keep in mind that:

-• DMARC is not a quick deliverability fix.
-Just deploying a DMARC policy is not just a quick email deliverability fix.
-By deploying and enforcing a DMARC policy, your deliverability can improve; however, this is not a guarantee.
+• DMARC policy is not just a quick email deliverability fix.
+You can improve your deliverability by deploying DMARC policy, but it is not a panacea.

-• DMARC does not protect inbound email streams.
+• DMARC doesn’t protect inbound email streams.
 DMARC is not designed to protect inbound emails.

 • DMARC requires both SPF and DKIM to fail for it to act on a message.